pjorgen/aiml-housing-project/WRITEUP.md

 By deploying in a cluster, new models can be rolled out by cycling nodes from the older container to the newer one.
 This is supported by the `/models` endpoint that returns the available models - the user can request which models are available, and request to use one of them.
-When a new version of the contianer is deployed with updated or new models, the model manifest is updated and the user would see the new options.
+When a new version of the container is deployed with updated or new models, the model manifest is updated and the user would see the new options.
 As nodes are cycled out of the cluster and new nodes take their place, the overall cluster would be updated to support the new models.
-The details of this deployment would need to account for ensuring that users of one node type are segregated to that subcluster to avoid a case where a user sees the new v2 model as available, but their prediction request goes to an older node that doesn't support v2 yet.
+The details of this deployment would need to account for ensuring that users of one node type are segregated to that sub cluster to avoid a case where a user sees the new v2 model as available, but their prediction request goes to an older node that doesn't support v2 yet.

 ## Potential Enhancements